Peperworx/GAImeMaster_Old/README.md

 Dungeons and dragons, but the Dm is a AI

 ## What is is:
-gAImeMaster is an online D&D role playing environment in which the dungeon master is the server.
+gAImeMaster is an online D&D role playing environment in which the dungeon master is controled by the server

 ## Contributing